-Farmhand gets 105 years for bombing bosses’ bed
+Farmhand gets 105 years for planting bomb under bosses’ bed

 BENTON, La.
-(AP) - A northwest Louisiana farmhand has been sentenced to 105 years in prison for trying to kill his bosses by putting a bomb in a crawl space under their bed because the husband hadn’t saved his horse.
+(AP) - A northwest Louisiana farmhand has been sentenced to 105 years after being convicted of planting a pipe bomb under the bed of the man and wife he worked for in retaliation for the man’s failure to save his horse.

-News outlets report that Bossier Parish Judge Parker Self told 56-year-old Douglas Holley, “I’m going to remove you from normal society.”
+“I’m going to remove you from normal society,” news outlets quoted Bossier Parish Judge Parker Self as telling Douglas Holley.

-Holley was convicted in August on two counts of attempted first-degree murder, two counts of making or possessing a bomb and one of aggravated arson.
+Holley, 56, represented himself after firing a court-appointed attorney, and had refused a plea deal of 40 years in prison.
+He was convicted in August on two counts of attempted first-degree murder, two counts of making or possessing a bomb and one of aggravated arson in connection to the bomb planted on Dec.
+19, 2015.

-Neither Holley nor horse farm owners Robert and Tracy Hewlett made a statement at Tuesday’s sentencing.
+Neither he nor Holly Hill Farm Equestrian Center owners Robert and Tracy Hewlett spoke at Tuesday’s sentencing.

-Tracy Hewlett told The Associated Press in December 2015 that they, their three small dogs and a cat all escaped unharmed.
-She said, “We think it was our Christmas miracle.”
+Tracy Hewlett told The Associated Press in December 2015 that they, their three small dogs and a cat on the bed with them all escaped unharmed when the bomb sent them flying and left shrapnel in the ceiling.
+“We think it was our Christmas miracle,” she said.

+She said the only problem they could recall with Holley was that her husband, a veterinarian, had been unable to save Holley’s horse from colic during the summer.
+After 24 hours of treatment, she said, Robert Hewlett told Holley the illness was terminal, and Holley agreed to have the horse euthanized.

+The horse’s death “triggered something from which you never recovered,” KTBS-TV quoted Self as saying to Holley.

 Copyright © 2018 The Washington Times, LLC.